Easy Things To Draw: These 5 Doodle Ideas Can Lead To Exquisite Art, Experts Say

 5. Sweets

 The next expert recommendation is a stack of donuts!
-You could also choose to create a single donut and transition straight from No. 4’s shape drawings.
+You could also choose to create a single donut and transition straight from shape drawings.
 Big circle, smaller circle in the middle, then done!

 Child drawing and eating candy